 ++ Be more effective and productive as part of a writing community.

 The programme runs twice a year January-May and July-November.
-It starts with a 2h induction session for all mentees.
+It starts with a 90-minute induction session for all mentees and mentors.
 Mentoring comprises 8 x 1h sessions over 16 weeks, ending with a formal evaluation.

 Places are allocated by submission deadline -- most urgent need first.

-Complementarity: mentoring sessions will not cover English language skills (see ELTC for this), proof reading of the thesis, or research topic-specific discussion.
+Complementary: mentoring sessions will not cover English language skills (see ELTC for this), proof reading of the thesis, or research topic-specific discussion.
 The mentor you are matched with will be purposefully outside your subject area in order that the partnership can focus on your writing habits, behaviours and blocks, not your research data or analysis.
-In this way, the programme aims to complement the role of your supervisor and of other specilist support services.
+In this way, the programme aims to complement the role of your supervisor and of other specialist support services.

-Commitment: Mentoring is an active process, and requires mentees to manage their committments in order to make time to meet and reflect.
-Making the committment to meet your mentor and work together is vital to success and positive outcomes, only researchers who understand and agree to this condition can be accepted onto the programme.
+Commitment: Mentoring is an active process, and requires mentees to manage their commitments in order to make time to meet and reflect.
+Making the commitment to meet your mentor and work together is vital to success and positive outcomes, only researchers who understand and agree to this condition can be accepted onto the programme.

 * If you are very worried, stressed, anxious or panicking a lot of the time, if it's really getting you down, or if you just don't feel like yourself anymore, you can make contact with the University Counselling Service (UCS) who can help you find ways to manage this kind of academic related pressure.
 This is a free confidential service available to all students at The University of Sheffield and can help by recommending 1:1s, group work, self help resources, and drop in workshops designed to help you take control.
 Without registering, you can work independently on a growing number of excellent online sites.
-UCS recommend NHS Moodzone, Mental Health Foundation and Mind.
-We also have a range of Apps on our iPads - check out Unstuck and an NHS self-help suite.
+UCS recommend NHS Moodzone, Mental Health Foundation, NHS self-help suite and Mind.